Compost for Winter Vegges

-I am fairly new to vegetable gardening and previously only kept potted flowers and hanging baskets.
-Which vegetable plants are most suitable to grow at this time of year and over winter for the Wairarapa region?
-I am also intending on starting a compost bin, are there any particular tips for making the best compost I can out of my kitchen scraps?
+I am fairly new to vegetable gardening.
+Which vegetable plants are most suitable to grow in March and over winter for the Wairarapa region?
+I also want to start a compost bin.
+How can I make compost out of my kitchen scraps?

 It’s an excellent time to plant out your winter veggie garden.
 Prepare the site by digging the soil over and adding compost.
 Ensure drainage is adequate to cope with the wet months ahead.
 Vegetables to plant now include: beetroot, broccoli, brussel sprouts, cabbage, cauliflower, carrots, lettuce, onions, radish, silverbeet, spinach, swede and turnips.
 Stagger your plantings to prevent the vegetables all maturing at the same time.

 The secret to producing high quality compost lies in what is added to the compost bin, and not having too much of a particular material at one time.
 Kitchen scraps alone will not produce good compost but are a very important ingredient.
 Many garden materials eg: lawn clippings, leaf litter, old veggie plants and hedge/shrub trimmings can all be added.